euwbah/musescore-xen-tuner/README.md

 ### 5. Entering notes & accidentals

 Enter notes as per normal.
+Press `Alt+R` after entering new notes to retune them to the correct tuning.

-There are three different ways to access accidentals.
+There are four different ways to input accidentals.
+The most primitive method being dragging symbols in from the Master Palette, then hitting `Alt+R`.

-The plugin defaults to the following shortcuts ([which you can change](#how-to-change-shortcuts)):
+However, the recommended way to enter accidentals is through these shortcuts ([which you can change](#how-to-change-shortcuts)):

-- `Alt+R`: Tune score/selection
 - `Up/Down`: Move note up/down to the next nearest step
 - `J`: Cycle through enharmonics of the note

-There's also shortcuts for **auxiliary up/down operations**:

-- `Alt+Up/Down`: up/down auxiliary operation 1
+- `Alt+Up/Down`: up/down auxiliary operation 1 (usually for moving up/down diatonically)
-- `Ctrl+Alt+Up/Down`: up/down auxiliary operation 2
+- `Ctrl+Alt+Up/Down`: up/down auxiliary operation 2 (usually for sharps/flats, or first accidental chain)
-- `Alt+Shift+Up/Down`: up/down auxiliary operation 3
+- `Alt+Shift+Up/Down`: up/down auxiliary operation 3 (usually 5-limit accidentals, or second accidental chain)
-- `Ctrl+Alt+Shift+Up/Down`: up/down auxiliary operation 4
+- `Ctrl+Alt+Shift+Up/Down`: up/down auxiliary operation 4 (usually 7-limit accidentals, or third accidental chain)

-Remember to tune (`Alt+R`) to update newly entered notes to the correct pitch.
-This will also help you format & organize accidental symbols.
-If you apply the up/down/enharmonic operations, the modified notes will also be tuned.
+What the auxiliary operations do can be changed by [modifying auxiliary operations defined in the tuning configuration](#auxiliary-operations)

+The next best way to enter accidentals is by entering fingerings containing the text-representation of accidentals.
+To use this feature, the tuning config should declare [text representations](#declaring-text-representations-of-accidentals) which matches specific strings of text and converts them into accidental symbols (which can either be SMuFL or text-based).

+When using this, it is recommended to map the default `Ctrl+F` shortcut to "Add fingering" instead of "Find / Go to".

+Select a note, hit `Ctrl+F`, then enter the text representation of the accidental(s) you need on that note.
+You can press space or shift+space to apply fingerings on next/previous notes.

+Once fingerings are entered, hit `Alt+R` and the accidentals will render themselves.

+This method is recommended for entering the occasional accidental that need not be part of a main accidental chain.
+If there are too many [accidental chains](#accidental-chains--degrees), a tuning config will take longer to load.

 Read [how the plugin conceptualizes tunings & accidentals](#introduction) to make your own tuning configurations.